Out of State Employees

 Timeline for current employees to be considered under this policy

 Within 90 days of the policy’s effective date, supervisors of employees working outside of Georgia must evaluate the current work arrangements against the Out-of-State Employment Policy to determine its applicability for existing employees who are working out of the state.
-This means that all current employees who regularly perform their work outside the state of Georgia, must be submitted for review and approval within 90 days of the policy’s effective date.
+This means that all current employees who regularly perform their work outside the state of Georgia must be submitted for review and approval within 90 days of the policy’s effective date.
+While we will review these requests as promptly as possible, please allow up to 60 days for review.

 Timeline for new employees to be considered under this policy